HPV & CERVICAL CANCER

 Approximately four out of five people will contract HPV at some point in their life.
 Most of these people will not know that they have contracted the virus and in the majority of cases it will clear up naturally.
 There are around 100 different types of HPV and some of these can cause ‘low risk symptoms’ such as genital warts.
 However, the majority, including those that most commonly lead to cervical cancer, do not carry any noticeable symptoms.
 Most types of HPV will clear up before you even know that you have it.

 The most effective way to detect HPV is through having a Cervical Screening Test (or HPV test), 5 yearly or as recommended by your doctor.

 I have had a full hysterectomy, do I still need to have a Cervical Screening Test?

-It is important, no matter what type of hysterectomy or surgery you have had, you should discuss your need for future Cervical Screening Tests with your doctor.
+It is important, no matter what type of hysterectomy or surgery you have had to discuss your need for future Cervical Screening Tests with your doctor.
 Women who have had a hysterectomy usually do not require further cervical screenings, however, in some cases, Cervical Screening Tests may still be needed.

 Women who have had a total hysterectomy, that is, the uterus and cervix removed, and have ever had treatment for severe changes on the cervix, are recommended to continue to have tests taken from the upper vagina (known as vault smears).

 - Women who have had a hysterectomy but have never had a cervical screening should also have a vault smear.

 - Women who have had a partial hysterectomy, where the cervix is not removed, should still have a Cervical Screening Test every five years.

 Many women do not know exactly what type of hysterectomy they had.
 If you are not sure, it is important to find out by speaking to your doctor.

 I’ve been through menopause; do I still need to have a Cervical Screening Test?